Article

 • Users can trace document history, status changes, and approvals.

-• However, audit visibility is document-centric, not portfolio-comprehensive like Built.
+• However, audit visibility is document-centric, not portfolio-comprehensive.

 • Interface is clean, but workflows reflect lender-centric terminology and logic.